How to Begin Healing from Childhood Trauma as an Adult

 Step 4: Set Boundaries and Create Safety

-• Identify situations or relationships that leave you drained or anxious.
+• Notice situations or relationships that feel draining or overwhelming

-• Practice saying no or setting limits in small ways.
+• Practice saying no or setting limits in small, manageable ways

 Step 5: Reconnect with Your Inner Child

-Many adults carry unprocessed emotions from childhood that can feel confusing or overwhelming.
+Many adults carry emotional experiences from childhood that may still feel present in subtle ways.
 Connecting with your inner child can help you:

-• Acknowledge and validate your younger self’s feelings
+• Acknowledge and validate younger parts of yourself

-• Offer compassion to parts of yourself that were hurt, scared, or neglected
+• Offer compassion to experiences that were painful or overwhelming

 Simple practices include:

-• Visualizing your younger self and silently offering comfort or reassurance
+• Visualizing your younger self and offering words of comfort

-• Engaging in playful, nurturing activities that your inner child enjoys
+• Engaging in activities that feel nurturing or playful

 Step 6: Seek Support When You Need It